srobinson0586/ttg-basic/4-network-programming/README.md

-# JQR Section 4 (Network Programming) Overview
+# TTG-B Section 4 (Network Programming) Overview

 [Back to Master README](../README.md)

-This is Section 4 in the NCWDG JQR, where new Computer Network Operations (CNO) developers learn network programming in C and Python.
+This is Section 4 in the NCWDG TTG-B, where new Computer Network Operations (CNO) developers learn network programming in C and Python.

 ## Table of Contents
 ### 1. Tools